syncfusion/ej2-angular-docs/src/lineargauge/linear-gauge/pointers.md

+---
+title: " Pointers in Angular Linear Gauge component | Syncfusion "

+component: "Linear Gauge"

+description: "Learn here all about the pointers feature of Syncfusion Angular Linear Gauge component and more."
+---

-# Pointers
+# Pointers in Angular Linear Gauge

 <!-- markdownlint-disable MD013 -->

-Pointers are used to indicate values on the axis.
-Value of the pointer can be modified using the [`value`](../api/linear-gauge/pointer/#value-number) property.
+Pointers are used to indicate values on an axis.
+The value of the pointer can be modified using the [`value`](../api/linear-gauge/pointerModel/#value) property in [`e-pointer`](../api/linear-gauge/pointerModel/).

 {% tab template= "linear-gauge/pointers", sourceFiles="app/**/*.ts" %}